Swatch cancels retailer event in Zurich amid coronavirus uncertainty

-ZURICH (Reuters) - Swatch Group (UHR.S) has canceled a retailer event in Zurich at the end of the month because of the coronavirus outbreak, the Swiss watchmaker said on Monday.
+ZURICH, Feb 3 (Reuters) - Swatch Group has cancelled a retailer event in Zurich at the end of the month because of the coronavirus outbreak, the Swiss watchmaker said on Monday.

 “Considering the uncertainty related to the 2019-nCoV coronavirus outbreak and in order to guarantee the welfare of our guests, partners and colleagues, the Swatch Group Prestige Brands have decided not to hold the Time to Move event,” a spokesman said via email, confirming a report by newspaper Le Temps.